Unleash/unleash/website/docs/feature-flag-tutorials/golang/golang-examples.md

 ## Flag Automation and Workflow Integration for Go Apps

-An advanced use case for leveraging feature flags at scale is automating them as part of your development workflow.
+An advanced use case for using feature flags at scale is automating them as part of your development workflow.

 It's common for teams to have a development phase, then QA/testing, and then a production release.
 Our [Unleash Jira plugin](https://docs.getunleash.io/reference/integrations/jira-cloud-plugin-installation) can connect to your Jira server or cloud to create feature flags automatically during the project phases.